-Fort Ticonderoga opened for the season on May 7 this year.
-Their season will extend through October 30.
-Regular hours are 9:30 a.m. to 5 p.m. until October 16, and 10 a.m. to 4 p.m. from October 17-30, but special programs, tours, and events often vary from those regular hours.
-Check with the Fort and plan ahead.
+Fort Ticonderoga opened for the season on May 4 this year.
+Their season will extend through October 31.
+Regular hours are 9:30 a.m. to 5 p.m.
+Special programs, tours, and events often vary from those regular hours, so check with the Fort and plan ahead.
+Remember your tickets buys admission to the Fort on two consecutive days.
+You will want at least two full days to experience it all.
+Note that you can purchase tickets, as well as special packages like admission plus a cruise aboard the Carillon, or admission to a special event, all on line this year.

-Once I first visited the Ticonderoga Heritage Museum I had a much better understanding of why our communities sprang up where they did, mostly along the banks of swiftly flowing water.
-At a grand opening reception to take place at 2 p.m. on June 26, this museum expands its story with its newest exhibit “Once Upon the River,” which illuminates the history of Ticonderoga’s thriving industrial era.
-The exhibit will showcase the work of Denise Heustis, with her professionally-mastered scale models of the mills, forges, and factories that flourished on the LaChute River.
-Several models will be available for public viewing for the first time.
+Once I first visited the Ticonderoga Heritage Museum I had a much better understanding of why our communities sprung up where they did; most along the banks of swift flowing water.
+This museum expands that story with their exhibit “Once Upon the River” illuminating the history of Ticonderoga’s thriving industrial era.
+This exhibit showcases the work of Denise Heustis with her professionally-mastered scale models of the mills, forges, and factories that flourished on the LaChute River.

 At Liberty Circle

 At the western end of Montcalm Street, adjacent to the Liberty Monument, you will find the Hancock House, an imposing Georgian mansion and a replica of Thomas Hancock’s Beacon Hill residence that was demolished in 1863.
-The house was a gift to the New York State Historical Association from Ticonderoga native and philanthropist Horace Moses.
-Today it is also home to the Ticonderoga Historical Society, which manages the building as a regional museum and reference library.
+The house was a gift to the New York State Historical Association from Ticonderoga native and philanthropist, Horace Moses.
+Today it is also home to the Ticonderoga Historical Society who manages the building as a regional museum and reference library.
 It is open year round Wednesday through Saturday from 10 a.m. until 4 p.m.
+New exhibits for this year include:

 Prepare for a surprise